Explore Scottsdale by Air, Water, and Land

 WATERWORLD, DESERT STYLE

-Next up is kayaking on a lovely stretch of the Salt River with expert guides from Arizona Outback Adventures.
+Next up is kayaking on a lovely stretch of the Salt River with expert guides from REI Co-Op Experiences.
 Our inflatable kayaks, called duckies, are stable and easy to paddle, and we relax as a light current pushes us below stands of saguaros just above the clear river, with sheer volcanic cliffs towering to the south.
 Rounding a bend, we glimpse a band of wild horses – including playful young foals – dining on river plants.
 Red-tailed hawks ride the thermals above, and way too soon our time on the water is over.

 RIDE THROUGH HISTORY